 She is committed to championing health communication that breaks down traditional hierarchical barriers in knowledge generation and sharing.

-Isioma is the recipient of the Brigham & Women’s Hospital Connors Global Women’s Health fellowship award, BEST Scholar award, RCOG Bernhard Bahron and Medical Association of Nigerians across Great Britain (MANSAG) Travelling fellowship awards.
-She also holds leadership roles as a representative on the UK RCOG Race Equality Task force and director of KWISA- a community-based organisation which works to connect and ‘INpower’ women of African descent living in Scotland.
+Isioma is the recipient of the Brigham & Women’s Hospital Connors Global Women’s Health fellowship award, BEST Scholar award, RCOG Bernhard Bahron, and Medical Association of Nigerians Across Great Britain (MANSAG) Travelling fellowship awards.
+She also holds leadership roles as a representative on the UK RCOG Race Equality Taskforce and director of KWISA- a community-based organisation that works to connect and ‘INpower’ women of African descent living in Scotland.